Join us for the #SeeHearAct Conference, at Stranmillis College on February 7~8 2018!

-Women’s Aid Federation NI (WAFNI) will host the island of Ireland’s first ever Children and Domestic Violence Conference in Belfast in February 2018.
-The aim of the conference is to provide support tools and practical strategies to anyone working with children and young people, to help them respond to any children who may be affected by domestic violence.
+Women’s Aid Federation NI (WAFNI) will host the island of Ireland’s first ever Children and domestic abuse Conference in Belfast in February 2018.
+The aim of the conference is to provide support tools and practical strategies to anyone working with children and young people, to help them respond to any children who may be affected by domestic abuse.

 The NI Commissioner for Children and Young People, Koulla Yiasouma, will be among several high profile speakers including; Lord Justice Gillen, Head of the Review of Civil and Family Justice in Northern Ireland; Dr Claire Houghton, Expert Advisor in Children’s Rights and Gender-based Violence at the University of Edinburgh; Davina James-Hanman, Independent Violence against Women Consultant; Stephanie Holt, Associate Professor of Social Studies at Trinity College Dublin; Professor Jane Callaghan, Director of the Centre for Child Wellbeing and Protection, University of Stirling.